-Table 26-4 Update and Upgrade Settings (continued)
+Table 26-11 Update and Upgrade Settings (continued)

-Setting Description Update Servers (images) Choose whether to download upgrade and update images from the IronPort update servers or a local web server.
-The default is the IronPort update servers.
-You might want to choose a local web server under either of the following circumstances: • You want to download the upgrade and update images from IronPort, but you need to enter a static address provided by IronPort Customer Support. • You want to temporarily download an upgrade image stored on a local web server.
-After you download the image, Cisco recommends changing this setting back to the IronPort update servers (or the static address if you used that) so that security components continue to update automatically.
+Setting Description Update Servers (list) Choose whether to download the list of available upgrades and updates (the manifest XML file) from the Cisco IronPort update servers or a local web server.
+The default is the Cisco IronPort update servers.
+You might want to choose a local web server when you want to temporarily download an upgrade image stored on a local web server.
+After you download the image, Cisco recommends changing this setting back to the Cisco IronPort update servers so that security components continue to update automatically.
+When you choose a local update server, enter the full path to the manifest XML file for the list including the file name and port number for the server.
+If you leave the port field blank, AsyncOS uses port 80.
+If the server requires authentication, you can also enter a valid user name and password.
+For more information, see Upgrading from a Local Server, page 26-36.
+Update Servers (images) Choose whether to download upgrade and update images from the Cisco IronPort update servers or a local web server.
+The default is the Cisco IronPort update servers.
+You might want to choose a local web server under either of the following circumstances: You want to download the upgrade and update images from Cisco, but you need to enter a static address provided by Cisco IronPort Customer Support. • You want to temporarily download an upgrade image stored on a local web server.
+After you download the image, Cisco recommends changing this setting back to the Cisco IronPort update servers (or the static address if you used that) so that security components continue to update automatically.
 When you choose a local update server, enter the base URL and port number for the server.
 If you leave the port field blank, AsyncOS uses port 80.
 If the server requires authentication, you can also enter a valid user name and password.
-For more information, see Updating and Upgrading from the IronPort Update Servers, page 26-43 and Upgrading from a Local Server, page 26-44.
-Automatic Updates Choose whether or not to enable automatic updates of the security components.
-If you choose automatic updates, enter the time interval.
-The default is enabled and the update interval is 5 minutes.
+For more information, see Updating and Upgrading from the Cisco IronPort Update Servers, page 26-36 and Upgrading from a Local Server, page 26-36.
 Routing Table Choose which network interface's routing table to use when contacting the update servers.
 The available proxy data interfaces are shown.
 Default is Management.
 Proxy Server (optional) If an upstream proxy server exists and requires authentication, enter the server information and user name and password here.